-"One of the things Sharon taught me was if you’re going to talk it onstage, you have to live it."
+"One of the things Remi taught me was if you’re going to talk it onstage, you have to live it."

-When Sharon pointed it out to Matt, he got that being a master trainer wasn't just about the skill set but deciding to bridge the gap between who he was on and offstage.
+When Remi pointed it out to Matt, he got that being a master trainer wasn't just about the skill set but deciding to bridge the gap between who he was on and offstage.

 At the the time, "I was like, 'Don't look in my house, it's a shambles, don't look in my car' but out of the house I would look nice.

 "I didn’t keep the promises I made to myself, I let myself down, I didn’t pay my bills so I attracted people who didn't pay their bills."